snare/binjatron/README.md

 Setting and deleting breakpoints from Binjatron currently only works with GDB and LLDB.
 I'll add WinDbg support soon.

-ASLR support only works with LLDB.
+ASLR support only works with LLDB for now.

+Code updating only works in GDB for now.

 ## Configuration